Are you forming a new limited liability company (LLC), but going it alone with the DIY route is unappealing to you?

 Every LLC in America is required to designate a registered agent, which is a person or business entity that receives important document deliveries (like service of process) from your state government, informs you of the receipt, then forwards the documents to you.
 This is so crucial because the state needs to have a reliable means of contacting your business at any time.

 LegalZoom’s registered agent costs $299 per year (or $249 for your first year if you add this service to your LLC formation), and Incorporate.com charges $235 annually.
-Considering that there are some competitors offering this exact same service for around $100 or less, these price points are thoroughly unimpressive.
+Considering that there are some competitors offering this exact same service for around $100, these price points are unimpressive.
 Furthermore, neither LegalZoom nor Incorporate.com includes registered agent service in their LLC formation packages, as some of their competitors do.

-Incorporate.com only has eight reviews across the web, and most of them are critical in nature.
+Incorporate.com only has nine reviews across the web, and most of them are critical in nature.
 Many customers complain about being signed up for registered agent service without their knowledge.
-Furthermore, it’s downright bizarre that a company with such an enormous amount of experience has less than ten reviews on the internet.
+Furthermore, it’s odd that a company with such an enormous amount of experience has less than ten reviews on the internet.

 Ease of Use